-Many companies use data warehouse tools for leveraging historical data for critical business decisions.
+Many companies use data warehouse tools and techniques for leveraging historical data for critical business decisions.
 Hence, it is important to ensure that only high-quality data is loaded into a data warehouse.
 This can be done by making data cleansing a part of the data warehousing process, which can help detect and remove invalid, incomplete, or outdated records from the source datasets.

 2. Data Transformation and Loading

 Data transformation involves modifying data into a format which is compatible with the target system, such as a database, so as to simplify data loading.